Integrated trispectrum detection from BOSS DR12 NGC CMASS: Methodology

 \begin{itemize} \item \textbf{signal-to-noise ratio (S/N)}: measures the presence of signal in the data and its strength with respect to cosmic variance; \item \textbf{$\mbf{\chi^2}$-test}: compares the summary statistics measured from the data with the average of the measurements from the Patchy mocks.
 This quantifies the similarity between the statistical properties of the survey data and the galaxy mock catalogues. \end{itemize}

 Given a (measured) data-vector $\mbf{x}$ and the relative covariance matrix $\mrm{Cov}_\mbf{x}$, the signal-to-noise ratio ($\mrm{S/N}$) is computed as

 For the $\chi^2$-test we adopt

 where $\langle\mbf{x}\rangle$ is the average data-vector measured from a set of realisations.
 The bias induced by estimating the covariance matrices from a limited number of realisations \cite{Hartlap:2006kj,Sellentin:2016psv} has been accounted for by multiplying each inverse covariance by the appropriate Hartlap factor \cite{Hartlap:2006kj}, which is given by $h_\mrm{f}=(N_\mrm{mocks} - N_\mrm{dim} - 2)/(N_\mrm{mocks} - 1)$, where $N_\mrm{mocks}$ is the number of mock catalogues used to estimate the covariance while $N_\mrm{dim}$ is the dimension of the associated data-vector.
 We are aware that this correction is only approximated and that the correct treatment is presented in \cite{Sellentin:2016psv}.
 Given the number of simulations available and the size of the data vector, and the direct comparison with the null hypothesis (see below), this approximation is sufficient to our purposes and of easy and immediate interpretation.
 For comparison we also construct the null-hypothesis (N.H.) case - no physical signal in the data - by generating 2048 fake data-vectors for power spectrum, bispectrum and i-trispectrum multipoles, centered around zero and with noise given by the diagonal elements of the relative covariance matrices estimated from the Patchy Mocks.
 In other words, the value for a given element $x_i$ of the data-vector $\mbf{x}$ will be generated from a Gaussian distribution with null mean and standard deviation $\sigma_i = \sqrt{\mrm{Cov}_\mbf{x}^{ii}}$.
 The covariance for the N.H. realisations is then computed together with the distribution's mean.
 The same analysis can then be performed both on the N.H. realisations, Patchy Mocks and BOSS data.
 This choice of N.H. is conservative in the sense that for the N.H. no correlation is assumed between different elements of the data-vectors, which instead is known to be present in the physical signal.
+For example we do not consider the additional correlation due to the effect of the survey window function on the N.H. data-vectors.
 Correlation means partial or full redundancy between different data-vectors elements and therefore is expected to reduce the $S/N$ with respect to the case when no correlation is present (diagonal covariance matrix, which is clearly not the case of the i-trispectrum multipoles covariances shown in Figure \ref{fig:T02_redcovs}).

 The comparison between the $S/N$-distribution obtained from the Patchy Mocks (and the single values relative to the BOSS measurements) and the $S/N$-distribution given by the N.H. realisations defines the presence and significance of the physical signal in both synthetic and survey data.
 Assuming the N.H. realisations $S/N$-distribution to be well described by a Gaussian curve, the detection can be quantified in terms of $\sigma$-intervals from the null-hypothesis.